aureliencousin/Osc/README.md

 # Osc
-A simple webapp that draws math functions on a HTML5 canvas
+A simple webapp that draws math functions and render files on a HTML5 canvas